 - Driving while too exhausted to drive safely

 Driver negligence is not the only issue that causes car accidents.
 Sometimes, car accidents occur because one or more of the vehicles involved malfunction in some way.
 When this happens, the vehicle’s owner, the vehicle or faulty part’s manufacturer, or the vehicle’s seller can be deemed the negligent party, depending on the nature of the malfunction.

 Car accidents can also occur because a roadways may have a poor design or poor maintenance .
 When this is the case, the party tasked with maintaining the area where the accident occurred, which could be the municipal, county, state, federal government, or a private party, may be held liable for the victims’ damages.

 Common Types of Car Accident Injuries

-Injuries you get in a car accident depends on a variety of factors.
+The injuries you suffer in a car accident depend on a variety of factors.
 The speed at which it happened, the angle at which it happened, your overall fitness level, and your car’s safety features can all play a role in the final outcome.

 Types of injuries include: